|

 Importance of Accurate Air Quality Measurements

-4. Clean room environments to ensure dust or other particles do not contaminate the laboratory or manufacturing facility
+3. ensuring dust or other particles do not contaminate laboratory or manufacturing facilities in clean room environments,

-7. Smoke detectors to help provide early detection of a potential fire
+5. providing early detection of a potential fire through smoke detectors and

-10. Outdoor air monitoring to measure levels of pollutants in the air (see Figure 2) – to see real-time air quality scores throughout the world, click here
+6. measuring levels of outdoor pollutants (see Figure 1) – to see real-time air quality scores throughout the world, click here.

-This is a partial list as there are many use cases to accurately measure air quality.
+This is only a partial list of the numerous use cases for accurately measuring air quality.

 LA smog